hosseinoliabak/cisco/Datacenter/01-10 Introduction to NX-OS Command Line.md

 If you **skip** Power On Auto Provisioning, you must configure the password later, you also must tell the switch with global configuration command of `boot nxos64-cs.10.2.2.F.bin` where to boot the NX-OS from.
 Failing to do so, would result in loosing the configuration and starting from boot loader after the reboot.

-<pre><code class="language-java">2022 Apr 22 23:49:35 switch %$ VDC-1 %$ %POAP-2-POAP_INFO: - Abort Power On Auto Provisioning [yes - continue with normal setup, skip - bypass password and basic configuration, no - continue with Power On Auto Provisioning] (yes/skip/no)[no]:
+<pre><code>2022 Apr 22 23:49:35 switch %$ VDC-1 %$ %POAP-2-POAP_INFO: - Abort Power On Auto Provisioning [yes - continue with normal setup, skip - bypass password and basic configuration, no - continue with Power On Auto Provisioning] (yes/skip/no)[no]:
 skip

 !!!
 NOTE: You have selected skip option.
 POAP will be aborted and password configuration will be skipped !!!